 In the instant matter there are two questions of fact that are in dispute: 1. whether the services provided by the Plaintiff constitute a cost of repair or replacement; and 2. whether the services provided were reasonable and necessary.
-While there is no case law in the state of Florida that specifically defines what types of services are compensable under a policy of insurance, there is the case of Trinidad v.
+While there is no case law in the state of Florida that specifically defines what costs of repair or replacement are compensable under a policy of insurance, there is the case of Trinidad v.
 Fla.
 Peninsula Ins.
 Co., 121 So.
 3d 433, 440 (Fla.
-2013) in where the Florida Supreme Court held as a matter of law that overhead and profit were included in the replacement cost of a covered loss, where the insured is reasonably likely to need a general contractor for the repairs.
+2013) in which the Florida Supreme Court held as a matter of law that overhead and profit were included in the replacement cost of a covered loss, where the insured is reasonably likely to need a general contractor for the repairs.
 The Court found that “any other costs of a repair that the insured is reasonably likely to incur . . . are considered replacement costs.”

 In the matter of Prepared Insurance Company v.
 Gal, 209 So.3d 14, (Fla.
 4th DCA 2016), the Fourth District Court of Appeals analyzed the decision in Trinidad, noting that the Florida Supreme Court stated that overhead and profit must be paid under a replacement cost policy when overhead and profit " are going to be 'reasonable and necessary' to the repair."
 Trinidad at 441.
 However, if overhead and profit are not "reasonable and necessary" to the repair, then the insurer may withhold payment.
 See id. (citing § 627.7011(6), Fla.
 Stat.
 (2008)).
 The issue of whether overhead and profit are "reasonably necessary" is "no different than any other costs of a repair," see Trinidad at 441.
 The amount owed under an insurance policy is “generally be a question of fact for the jury.”
 Prepared Ins.
 Co. at 17 citing Citizens Prop.
 Ins.
 Corp. v.
 Mallett, 7 So.3d 552, 556 (Fla.
 1st DCA 2009); and Mee v.
 Safeco Ins.
 Co. of Am., 2006 PA Super 257, 908 A.2d 344, 348 (Penn.
 Super.
 Ct.
 2006) ("Whether use of a general contractor was reasonably likely is a question of fact for the jury." ).

 Here, like in Trinidad and Prepared Ins.
 Co., the Plaintiff provided services which it maintains was a cost of repair or replacement.
 Specifically, Plaintiff provided forensic engineering services directly relating to the damages sustained at the subject property from a severe weather event that occurred on April 6, 2019.

 Generally, there are three (3) basic steps to any repair.
 First, you must identify the damage.
 Second, you must formulate a plan for the repair or replacement of the damage.
 Lastly, you must execute the plan to repair or replace the damaged property.
 Here, the services provided the Plaintiff satisfy the first two steps.
-As part of the inspection and report, Plaintiff identified damaged to the subject roof, discussed the repairability of the asphalt shingle roof and the applicable Florida Building Code and suggested a full roof replacement of the entire roof based upon the extent of the roof damage.
+As part of the inspection and report, Plaintiff identified damage to the subject roof, discussed the repairability of the asphalt shingle roof and the applicable Florida Building Code and suggested a full roof replacement of the entire roof based upon the extent of the roof damage.
 Like the engineering services provided by the Plaintiff in this matter, the services of a contractor do not directly repair or replace damaged property, rather they directly relate to those functions.
 The compensability of the Plaintiff’s services under the subject policy of insurance and whether those services were reasonable and necessary are a question of fact for a jury under the Florida Supreme Court’s decision in Trinidad and the Fourth District Court of Appeals decision in Prepared Ins.
 Co.

 ENGINEERING SERVICES ARE NOT SPECIFICALLY EXCLUDED UNDER THE SUBJECT POLICY OF INSURANCE.